AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Multiattack.** You make three Tail Smacks.
 :
-***Tail Smack.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 8 (1d8 + 4) Bludgeoning damage.
+***Tail Smack.*** *Melee Attack Roll:* +4 + PB, reach 5ft. *Hit:* 8 (1d8 + 4) Bludgeoning damage.
 If all three attacks hit a single target they must succeed on a Constitution Saving Throw (DC 12 + PB), or be Dazed until the end of their next turn.
 :
-***Great Wave (Recharge 5-6).*** You conjure forth a rushing torrent of water in a line that is 80 feet long and 10 feet wide. *Dexterity Saving Throw:* DC 12 + PB, each creature in the line. *Failure:* 18 (4d8) Bludgeoning damage and be pushed back 20 feet.
+***Great Wave (Recharge 5-6).*** You conjure forth a rushing torrent of water in a 80-foot-long, 10-foot-wide Line. *Dexterity Saving Throw:* DC 12 + PB, each creature in the Line. *Failure:* 18 (4d8) Bludgeoning damage and be pushed back 20 feet.
 If the creature collides with a wall, they take an additional 3 (1d6) damage for every 10 feet they were moved.
 You can travel along the wave, moving to any point along the line without provoking Opportunity Attacks.

 }}